Jump to section

 Of course, you have to balance that external validation with your own inner wisdom.

 The problem with emotions like disappointment is that it can completely derail our visions of ourselves.
-We can start to doubt.
+We can start to doubt our abilities and feel like an imposter.
 Our sense of self can become skewed when too many disappointments stack up.

 Keeping these “why’s” alive will help you get up and try again while keeping your self-worth intact.